Centers | Energy Management and Innovation Center

 The spring application period is from February 15- March 15: Application decisions will be sent out no later than April 15.

 You should apply during the fall or spring prior to when you would like to begin the summer program.
 Examples: 1) Interested in summer 2015, then apply in fall 2014 or spring 2015.
 2) Interested in summer 2016, then apply in fall 2015 or spring 2016.
 We cannot delay the start of your acceptance and if you want to start the program during a subsequent summer you will need to reapply during the fall or spring before the start of the summer you wish to participate in.

 - When can I start the program?

-The 2015 cohort of the Energy Management Program will begin with a nine week intensive session that begins June 4, 2015 and ends July 29, 2015.
-For summer 2015 the schedule is as follows:
+The 2016 cohort of the Energy Management Program will begin with a twelve week intensive session that begins June 2, 2016 and ends August 15, 2016.

 - How do I register for the program classes and do I need special approval?